Alibaba-backed facial recognition startup Megvii raises $750 million – TechCrunch

-One of China’s most ambitious artificial intelligence startups Megvii, more commonly known for its facial recognition brand Face++, announced Wednesday that it has raised $750 million in a Series D funding round.
+One of China’s most ambitious artificial intelligence startups, Megvii, more commonly known for its facial recognition brand Face++, announced Wednesday that it has raised $750 million in a Series E funding round.

 Founded by three graduates from the prestigious Tsinghua University in China, the eight-year-old company specializes in applying its computer vision solutions to a range of use cases such as public security and mobile payment.
-It competes with its fast-growing Chinese peers, including the world’s most valuable AI startup SenseTime — also funded by Alibaba — and Sequoia-backed Yitu.
+It competes with its fast-growing Chinese peers, including the world’s most valuable AI startup, SenseTime — also funded by Alibaba — and Sequoia-backed Yitu.

 Bloomberg reported in January that Megvii was mulling to raise up to $1 billion through an initial public offering in Hong Kong.
 The new capital injection lifts the company’s valuation to just north of $4 billion as it gears up for its IPO later this year, sources told Reuters.